TSABM/inbre-retina/README.md

 worked on getting file metadata, but so far its not working.
 Working on the details, probably an issue because I started working on getting frame metadata, but I realize now I'm extracting file metadata instead.
 Check the format of the file metadata or switch to frame metadata.

 Edit: partially fixed the above problem.
 I have the metadata now that I need, but the channel count is incompatable with my initial code. see how to handle 2 channels...
 Not sure what it even means, 3 is rgb, 4 is rgba, 1 is grayscale, what is 2?
 NOTE: Try compoannts per channel instead, you may be getting multiple sets of data per pixel right now so the components may hold the count your looking for.

+Ok I learned some things.
+First off the image here is black and white, second components per channel may be the metadata I need to indicate how the pixel data is stored.
+Third 1 channel means black and white, 2 channels means black and white and alpha (opacity I beleive), 3 channels means rgb, 4 channels means rgba (with a = alpha).
+This is the most common kinds of encodings. (though printers use a different 4 channel/component pattern)

 ## Day 33 7/15/24
 11:08 am - 12:08 pm